 Even the most strategically organized warehouse can be difficult to navigate at times.
 Traffic can be streamlined when all inventory is clearly labeled and when signs are displayed to provide instant visual cues.
 When personnel can pinpoint signs for picking, stocking, and other essentials, employees are less likely to inadvertently cause productivity-harming jams between aisles.

 As mentioned previously, they are especially critical for guiding employees in facilities that see frequent inventory reorganization.
-When employees can rely on signage to direct traffic and workflow, their productivity will skyrocket.
+When employees can rely on signage to direct traffic and workflow, their productivity will increase.

 OSHA maintains strict requirements for warehouse signage.
 These standards specify everything from the sharpness of sign corners to the location of bolt heads and even the colors that various types of signs feature.
 Even the language included is largely directed by OSHA, which mandates that this content is easy for all employees to read and understand.